Master of Landscape Architecture

 The UHM School of Architecture offers Hawaii‘s only LAAB-accredited professional landscape architecture degree.
 The field of landscape architecture comprises the analysis, planning, and design of natural and built environments.
 Landscape architectural practice presupposes a deep understanding of environmental systems and a commitment to the highest standards of design.

+Landscape architecture is a STEM-designated discipline.
 A professional license is required to practice landscape architecture.
 An accredited degree in landscape architecture is needed for licensure.
 The Master of Landscape Architecture (MLA) is a professional degree recognized by the Landscape Architectural Accreditation Board (LAAB).

 MLA Mission